CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/connectors.md

 </serviceTask>
 ```

-A full [example](https://github.com/camunda/camunda-bpm-examples/tree/master/servicetask/rest-service) of the REST connector can also be found in the [Camunda examples repository](https://github.com/camunda/camunda-bpm-examples) on GitHub.
+A full [example](https://github.com/camunda/camunda-bpm-examples/tree/master/servicetask/rest-service) of the REST connector can also be found in the [Operaton examples repository](https://github.com/camunda/camunda-bpm-examples) on GitHub.